Join over ¼ million

 Focusing on the positive makes a language easier

 This second time round with German, as I studied I would focus on why the language was easy and this helped me immensely to speak it and even pass the majority of one of the hardest exams in the world for German.
-In fact, I’ll be compiling all of those reasons and writing it up in a guide very soon for anyone learning German and who thinks it’s hard.
+In fact, I've compiled all of those reasons and put together a Why German is Easy guide for anyone learning German and who thinks it's hard.
 Focusing on these reasons and building on them will make the language easy and help people master it quicker.

 I have decided from the very start that Hungarian (which is on some of the many random lists as “hardest language” in the world) is easy.
 I am looking for evidence that supports this and am finding it.
 Whether it’s easier than Spanish or Irish etc. is irrelevant because I am in Budapest and I need to speak Hungarian.
 If I could prove that Hungarian was the hardest language in the world (which is so objective to be nothing more than a linguist’s mental masturbation if you ask me) then how could that possibly help me to speak it?
 That can only demotivate me.